BingBingBao/BingBingBao/README.md

 Fault Diagnosis and Predictive Maintenance are core topics in Reliability Engineering.
 These techniques aim to prevent unexpected failures and optimize maintenance schedules, reducing downtime and repair costs in industrial systems.

-This repository contains two predictive maintenance projects using NASA datasets:
+This repository contains multiple projects focused on **vibration-based** condition monitoring and predictive maintenance using real-world datasets:

-1. **Bearing Fault Diagnosis** → Analyzing vibration signals to detect faults in rotating machinery.
+1. **Bearing Fault Diagnosis**: Analyzing vibration signals to detect faults in rotating machinery.
-2. **Turbofan Engine Remaining Useful Life (RUL) Prediction** → Predicting the remaining time before engine failure.
+2. **Turbofan Engine Remaining Useful Life (RUL) Prediction**: Predicting the remaining time before engine failure.
-3. **Circuit Breaker vibration signal_condition Monitoring**
+3. **Circuit Breaker vibration signal condition Monitoring**: This project focuses on non-stationary vibration signals collected during CB switching operations.
+The vibration signals are first transformed into frequency-based Kurtogram images, which are then used to train a CNN for healthy/faulty classification.

-These projects apply **machine learning, deep learning, anomaly detection, and time-series forecasting** to improve industrial reliability.
+These projects apply **machine learning, anomaly detection, and time-series forecasting** to improve industrial reliability.

 ---